 The Company has agreements with certain indirect customers, such as independent pharmacies, managed care organizations, hospitals, nursing homes, governmental agencies and pharmacy benefit management companies, which establish contract prices for certain products.
 The indirect customers then independently select a wholesaler from which to actually purchase the products at these contracted prices.
 Mylan will provide credit to the wholesaler for any difference between the contracted price with the indirect party and the wholesaler's invoice price.
 Such credits are called chargebacks.
-The provision for chargebacks is based on expected sell-through levels by our wholesaler customers to indirect customers, as well as estimated wholesaler inventory levels
+The provision for chargebacks is based on expected sell-through levels by our wholesaler customers to indirect customers, as well as estimated wholesaler inventory levels.

 Accounts receivable are presented net of allowances relating to the above provisions.
-No revisions were made to the methodology used in determining these provisions during the years ended December 31, 2010 and December 31, 2009.
-Such allowances were \$751.8 million and \$607.9 million at December 31, 2010 and December 31, 2009.
-Other current liabilities include \$167.0 million and \$238.2 million at December 31, 2010 and December 31, 2010 a
+No revisions were made to the methodology used in determining these provisions during the years ended December 31, 2011 and 2010.
+Such allowances were \$763.0 million and \$751.8 million at December 31, 2011 and 2010, respectively.
+Other current liabilities included \$147.9 million and \$167.0 million at December 31, 2011 and 2010, respectively, for certain sales allowances and other adjustments that are paid to indirect customers.